fernandezfran/thesis/README.md

 ```

 The structures were inspected with VMD 1.9.4a57, Tcl configuration scripts are
-provieded for the same purpose and can be run as
+provided for the same purpose and can be run as
 ```
-vmd -e config.tcl <input_structure>
+vmd -e src/Silicio/config.tcl <input_structure>
 ```